toongeeprime/front-end-post-form-wp/README.md

 # Frontend Post Form
-Simple plugin to create a front-end form for adding and editing Posts
+WordPress plugin to create a front-end form for adding and editing Posts

 ## Description